Admin368/U-Byte_Blastoids/README.md

-#QUICK INSTALL TO ALLEGRO with CodeBlocks
+#QUICK INSTALL AND CONFIGURATION OF ALLEGRO with CodeBlocks
 Video of how to Configure https://youtu.be/pOfta63vDX4
 1. Download Allegro 5.2.2
    - https://www.allegro.cc/files/